theochem/procrustes/docs/usr_doc_quick_start.rst

 You will get a detailed information about the parameters and returns.

-Here is an genric example showing how can Procrustes help people solve problems.
+Here is an generic example showing how can Procrustes help people solve problems.

 .. code-block:: python
    :linenos: